-Lemon verbena is an aromatic plant native to Argentina and Chile.
-It is a plant that is commonly cultivated in the tropics and Europe, and is grown commercially in France and North Africa.
-The plant bears small white flowers, and is characterized by the presence of fragrant, lemon-scented narrow leaves.
-Lemon verbena was formerly described as A. citriodora, Verbena citriodora, V. triphylla, Lippia citriodora.
+Lemon verbena is a pleasant-smelling plant native to Argentina and Chile.
+The plant that is commonly cultivated in the tropics and Europe, and is grown commercially in France and North Africa.
+It bears small white flowers and has fragrant, lemon-scented narrow leaves.

-Lemon verbena has been used as a medicinal plant for centuries, touted for use as an antispasmodic, antipyretic (fever reducer), carminative, sedative, stomachic, and antimicrobial.
-Little or no research is available regarding its medicinal use.
+Lemon verbena has been used as a medicinal plant for centuries to stop muscle spasms, as a fever reducer and sedative, for indigestion, and to increase appetite, among other indications.
+Research regarding its medicinal use is limited.
 The leaves and flowering tops are used in teas and as beverage flavors.
 Its fragrance is used in perfumery.